Manchester United make contact with Ipswich boss Kieran McKenna - Paper Talk

 Xavi Hernandez has dismissed reports that Ronaldo Araujo could leave Barcelona this summer.

-Napoli have identified Crystal Palace striker Jean-Philippe Mateta has a possible replacement for Victor Osimhen this summer, according to L'Equipe.
+Napoli have identified Crystal Palace striker Jean-Philippe Mateta as a possible replacement for Victor Osimhen this summer, according to L'Equipe.

 Khvicha Kvaratskhelia is in no rush to leave Napoli - and won't try to force through a transfer this summer, according to his agent.